Watch out for fake dealer sites

 The Federal Trade Commission and Federal Bureau of Investigation offer additional tips and resources for avoiding and reporting cyber scams and other fraudulent activity.

 AgDirect offers competitive rates and terms for both new and used equipment.
-Apply online, check rates, quote payments and compare options with the free AgDirect Mobile application, or learn more about AgDirect equipment financing by locating your nearest AgDirect territory manager or contact the AgDirect financing team at 888-525-9805.
+Apply online, check rates, quote payments and compare options at agdirect.com or using the free AgDirect Mobile app available for download from the App Store and Google Play*.
+Or learn more about AgDirect equipment financing by locating your nearest AgDirect territory manager or contact the AgDirect financing team at 888-525-9805.